CoffeeBrewer64/CoffeeBrewer64/README.md

 # Laptop specs

-- OS : Kali Linux (Debian 11/Bullseye based)
+- OS : Arch Linux
+- DE : GNOME
-- CPU : 2.2GHZ Intel
+- CPU : 2.7GHZ Intel
 - RAM : 8GB DDR3 RAM
 - HDD : 500GB HDD
 - SSD : None
-- External SSDs or HDDs : 1TB External SSD
+- External storage : 1TB External SSD
 - GPU : Internal GPU (iGPU), 512mb VRAM
 - Partitions : None
 - Future upgrades : None

 # Languages
-- English as primary
+- English as primary (first language)
 - Spanish on a beginner level
 - French on a beginner to intermediate level

-- Swedish on a below beginner level
-- Japanese on a beginner level
+# Projects

-# VitaSoap
+### VitaSoap

-Imagine an emulator that never works.
-That is VitaSoap.
-Inspired by Vita3K (but not using Vita3K's source code), VitaSoap is an attempt to fill in the gap in the PS Vita emulation "industry".
-Do **not** expect it to work.
+Vita3K is currently the only working and public PlayStation Vita emulator.
+VitaSoap is a PS Vita **and** PS4 emulator (with Cubical) with the aim of being better than Vita3K.

-# ReFamos // ReX
+### ReFamos

-I created ReFamos (a.k.a ReX) as an organisation which focuses on ReFamos, ReNitro and ReWii, which are all remakes of my previous projects or existing hardware.
-ReFamos is the CPU emulator supporting multiple ARM chips.
+ReFamos is a CPU emulator and interpreter with hundreds of different instructions to choose from.
+It is still private